14 things to never keep duplicates of – banish clutter for good by clearing your home of these items, say pro organizers

-A lot of the time, clutter accumulates not because you have too much stuff overall, but because you have too many of the same thing clogging up your home storage.
+A lot of the time, clutter accumulates because you have too many of the same thing clogging up your space.
+Before you know it, cabinets are filled with too much Tupperware and dinner sets you don't need.

-These are the eight everyday items you probably have too many of – and why you should get rid of them for an easier daily routine.
+Our professional organizers share the 14 everyday items you probably have too many of and why you should get rid of them for an easier daily routine.

 Although these categories are all home items professional organizers say you’ll regret throwing away completely, cutting them back to the essentials is the simplest way to streamline your day-to-day life and reduce the stress on your home storage.